quarkusio/quarkus-quickstarts/hibernate-orm-panache-resteasy/README.md

 This same demo can be compiled into native code: no modifications required.

-This implies that you no longer need to install a JVM on your production environment, as the runtime technology is included in the produced binary, and optimised to run with minimal resource overhead.
+This implies that you no longer need to install a JVM on your production environment, as the runtime technology is included in the produced binary, and optimized to run with minimal resource overhead.

 Compilation will take a bit longer, so this step is disabled by default;
 let's build again by enabling the `native` profile: